Key Learning Points

-Unless you work where you know that some bacteria may kill you, don't wash with anti-bacterial soap or detergent!
-And don't use them on everyday surfaces at home: ordinary soap is fine.
+Unless you work where you know that some bacteria may kill you, don’t wash with anti-bacterial soap or detergent!
+And don’t use them on everyday surfaces at home: ordinary soap and hot water is fine.

 Don’t leave your cleaning cloth in water overnight because bacteria thrive better in a damp place.
 They start dying when it is dry, more so if exposed to direct sunlight containing ultraviolet rays.

 But you already know this, because damp cloths go mouldy.
 Dry ones don’t.

 And what about the surface of your own skin?
 Does Chinese medicine have much to offer here for immunity and skin care?